romh-acking/tensai-bakabon-sms-en/README.md

 	* For making Emulicious that features an amazing debugger.
 * Klarth
 	* For making TileShop
+* Maxim
+	* Credits corrections

 ### Beta Testers
 * cccmar
 * Révo
 	* Real hardware tester
-	* Not that guy from the Super Mario 64 disassembly.
+	* Not that guy from the Super Mario 64 decompilation project.
 * togemet2